TheClimateCorporation/document-services/sojourner/README.md

 Go time!

+## Using the application

 #### Creating a template

+_NB: A `Template` is the object which all of the versions of the template will `belong_to`, and the object whose ID clients will use to call for a document to be made.
+A `Template` object does not itself have files.
+The template files reside with each version of the template (`TemplateSingleVersion` objects.)_

 Navigate to http://localhost:3001.
 (If necessary, sign in.)
 Click the "Create a template" button and add a name for a new template.
 This creates the object to group the versions under.